Two Hour Tacos

 Homebrew #14: Mild Stout in a Petite Keg

 Continuing my transition to all-grain and smaller-batch brewing, I made a 2.5 gallon batch of stout for a work party.
 Pale malt, Maris Otter, and a little Crystal (80L), chocolate malt, roast barley, and flaked barley, with East Kent Goldings for the hops.
-It was good– a bit of roasted chocolate flavor, very slightly tart/acidic, a solid stout.
-This was also my first time kegging instead of bottling.
-I bought a petite 2.5 gallon Corny keg (half the size of the typical 5 gal Corny kegs), which even full of beer is about 20lbs, reasonable to carry one-handed. ...
+It was good– a bit of roasted chocolate flavor, very slightly tart/acidic, a solid stout. ...

 January 31, 2015